 The major focus of the third and later years of graduate study will be on the completion of the thesis.

 Students are encouraged to set up their lab rotations as soon as possible.
 Students will perform rotations in at least three different laboratories during the first year.
 Ideally, the first rotation will occur during the first summer.
 During each rotation, the student will spend one full-time semester or summer in a hands-on laboratory learning experience.
-The rotation project will be presented in a talk by the student at the end of the semester.
+The student will present the rotation project in a talk at the end of the semester.
 These rotations are designed to allow the student to get a detailed exposure to the research interests of different laboratories before selecting a major advisor under whom the student will do his/her dissertation research.

 Guidelines on good journal club meetings, and grading:

 Attendance will be graded on an individual basis and will count for 1/3 of each student’s grade.
 Attendance will also include attendance to Tuesdays’ and Thursdays’ seminars, which will be monitored by sign up sheets.
-Students who work in the main building (263 Farmington Ave.) will be able to watch Thursdays’ seminars in L7031 room (SCOB Conference Room).
 Excuses related to scientific meetings, exams, or illness will be allowed.
 Excuses related to daily personal life or experimental schedules will not.
 If you have a special case let the course faculty know ahead of time.

 Participation and Presentation will be graded on a class-wide/team basis.
 The presenter is not assigned an individual grade for his/her performance.
 Again, the goal is to encourage universal participation and interest in a discussion of the chosen paper and topic.
 We need to make good use of the full hour.
 The same cumulative letter grade for these aspects of the meeting is awarded to all students attending, and the score comprises 2/3 of each person’s individual grade (the other third depending on punctuality and attendance).